 Curious about subdivision bonds?
-I was once too… These are also known as a completion bond, plats or performance bonds, If you qualify for one, the surety company assume the risk for completion of government-required community improvements associated with your development.
+I was once too… These are also known as a construction completion bond, plats or performance bonds, If you qualify for one, the surety company assume the risk for completion of government-required community improvements associated with your development.
 This blog will help you understand the reason behind getting a subdivision bond for your new development or building project.
 Armed with this knowledge, you’ll be better equipped to qualify for a bond and get the best terms from your surety company.

 Subdivision Bonds: Who Needs Them?